How To Wire A Treble Bleed Circuit (Volume Kit) On Your Guitar

 The capacitor values are very small, usually 0.001 µF or less and are usually of the ceramic disc variety.
 The higher the values are, the brighter the tone will get as the Volume gets turned down.
 The resistors range from 80k to about 300k and higher values lead to a brighter tone.

 The first version is just the capacitor across Tabs 1 and 2 of the volume control (Fig 1).
-The first version is used in some PRS guitars but it is generally considered to be too extreme and can result in a very bright tone when the volume control is turned down.
+The first version is used in some PRS guitars but it is generally considered to be too extreme and can result in a very bright tone when the volume knob is turned down.
 If you use this mod, start with a VERY small capacitor.
 PRSs use a 180 pF.

 Fig 1